Back to Portfolio

 • First power revenue recognized, with margins consistent with guidance

-• Sustained oil prices above $65, keeping the frac cash flow machine running
+• Sustained oil prices above $80, keeping frac cash flow healthy during transition

 To turn bearish: